nveenstra/ludacris/README.md

 ### Flow architecture

-Below is the full LudaCRIS architecture, including the RAG service and CDC data flows:
+Below is an example of the RAG service and CDC data flows:

 ```mermaid
 flowchart TB